Home / All Posts / How to Install Peel and Stick Over Existing Tile

 Work in small sections and keep the layer thin — it’s better to build up in multiple passes than try to do it all at once.

-Step 3: Sand everything smooth
+Step 3: Sand Everything Smooth

 A metal pipe clamp with a flat base and two side brackets.